Dr. Ronald B. Standler Attorney in Massachusetts

 My main essay on privacy law in the USA

-includes a review of federal statutes, constitutional law,
+includes a terse review of federal statutes, constitutional law,

 and the common law of torts, and also discusses searches of